davepinch/pinchy.cc/collections/_topics/people/niels-bohr/quotes/anyone-who-is-not-shocked-by-quantum-theory-has-not-understood-it.md

 ---
 title: "Anyone who is not shocked by quantum theory has not understood it."
+attribution: "Niels Bohr"
+related: Niels Bohr (en.wikipedia.org)
 type: quote
-attribution: "Niels Bohr"
-related:
-  - Niels Bohr (en.wikipedia.org)
 tags:
   - Niels Bohr
   - quote